MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

 The new APIs, `SetPermission` and `GetNonDefaultPermissionSettings`, provide all the information necessary to build a permission management page where a user can view and modify existing site permissions.
-The new permission kinds we will support are: local font list, automatic downloads, media autoplay, file editing, and system exclusive MIDI access.
+The new permission kinds we will support are: local font list, automatic downloads, media autoplay, file editing, and system exclusive MIDI message access.

 See already supported [permission kinds](https://learn.microsoft.com/en-us/microsoft-edge/webview2/reference/win32/icorewebview2?view=webview2-1.0.1418.22#corewebview2_permission_kind) and existing [event args](https://learn.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.core.corewebview2permissionrequestedeventargs?view=webview2-dotnet-1.0.1418.22).